…by Jonas E. Alexis & E. Michael Jones

 This is really dangerous and destructive, and people like Augustine understood this long ago.
 Augustine said:

-“Thus, a good man, though a slave, is free; but a wicked man, though a king, is a salve.
+“Thus, a good man, though a slave, is free; but a wicked man, though a king, is a slave.
 For he serves, not one man alone, but, what is worse, as many masters as he has vices.”

 The logic of this principle is pretty simple: whenever morality is removed from the life of an individual or even the public square, man will inevitably become an animal.
 And this is where the Darwinian metaphysics fails miserably because Darwin himself could not see any major difference between man and animal.
 Man is unique precisely because he can apprehend the moral order and willingly respond to it.
 Moreover, man is a moral creature.
 As Jones argues,